 - Currency: All topics are reviewed and updated on a regular basis.

 Therapeutic Guidelines are widely respected and are an accepted part of the Australian medical culture.
 They are used in all Australian medical and pharmacy schools, and extensively in public and private hospitals and in community medical and pharmacy practices.

 These guidelines are an acceptable basis for management of patients, but there may be sound reasons for modifying therapy in certain patients or specific institutions.
 The complexity of clinical practice requires that users understand the individual clinical situation and exercise independent professional judgment when basing therapy on these guidelines.
 Particularly in complicated situations, these guidelines are not a substitute for expert advice.

 These guidelines do not provide comprehensive drug information.
 Prescribers should consider the particular harm–benefit profile of a drug in each patient, taking into account adverse effects, contraindications, the potential for drug interactions and other drug characteristics.

-How are Therapeutic Guidelines Ltd products produced?
+How are Therapeutic Guidelines products produced?

 Therapeutic Guidelines are written principally for prescribers to provide clear, practical, succinct and up-to-date therapeutic information for a range of diseases.
 They are based on the latest international literature, interpreted by some of Australia’s most eminent and respected experts, with input from an extensive network of general practitioners and other users.
 Therapeutic Guidelines represent the essence of current available evidence.
 Read a detailed description of the process used to develop the content.

-How often is eTG complete updated?
+How often is Therapeutic Guidelines updated?